How to Claim Benefits for Unemployment in Maryland

 To complete the standard certification process, UI claimants will be asked to produce their Personal Identification Number (PIN), which is obtained once they file their first weekly request.
 Applicants who have properly filed their weekly unemployment benefits claim in MD will receive a processing number as proof of their submission.

-Maryland Federal Unemployment Benefits and Federal Income Taxes
+Learn About Maryland Federal Unemployment Benefits and Federal Income Taxes

 Federal unemployment benefits are taxable on both the state and federal levels, and UI beneficiaries must report them as gross income.
 The DLLR assists UI claimants in filing their taxes by mailing them the 1099-G IRS form, which displays the full amount of UI payments that the beneficiary has received during the benefit year.